This is a lengthy discussion, so I’ll begin with a summary.

 Finally, once many of the parts of the machine have acquired the ability to create demand, there becomes competition for the attention necessary to incept desire in consumers (5).
 Here is where you start to see the attention hacking tactics (6) pervasive in our modern media landscape: guarantees of the immediate satisfaction of short term desire, empty promises, pandering to sameness and tribe, ad hominem attacks against the “other,” etc.

-In E Unibus Pluram: Television and U.S. Fiction, David Foster Wallace gives an astute analysis of the dynamics between humans (Audience with a capital A) and the attention commanding function of the capital machine (in the form the the television mass media industry, but everything he describes is true of all mass media, perhaps more true of internet mass media than it was of TV).
+In E Unibus Pluram: Television and U.S. Fiction, David Foster Wallace gives an astute analysis of the dynamics between humans (Audience with a capital A) and the attention commanding function of the capital machine (in the form of the television mass media industry, but everything he describes is true of all mass media, perhaps more true of internet mass media than it was of TV).
 He says:

 There is a lot of money at stake, after all; and television retains the best demographers applied social science has to offer, and these researchers can determine precisely what Americans in 1990 are, want, see: what we as Audience want to see ourselves as.
 Television, from the surface on down, is about desire.
 Fictionally speaking, desire is the sugar in human food.